jekyll/jekyll-admin/docs/api.md

 #### `PUT /static_files/:path`

 Create or update a static file on disk.
-This can be arbitrary ASCII or a binary file (e.g., an image).
+This can be an arbitrary ASCII or a binary file (e.g., an image).

 #### `DELETE /static_files/:path`